 Whatever is causing obesity today, it isn’t the calories from GM plants.

-Some have raised concern that High Fructose Corn Syrup which is processed primarily from GM corn may be especially responsible for the obesity rise.
-However, research has shown the HFCS provides the same calories and is used by the body in the same way as table sugar.
+Some have raised concern that high-fructose corn syrup, which is processed primarily from GM corn, may be especially responsible for the obesity rise.
+However, research has shown HFCS provides the same calories and is used by the body in the same way as table sugar.
 Excessive calorie intake, regardless of the source, with inadequate physical activity is the primary cause of obesity in most people.

 Some companies are using genetic modification to improve the nutritional value of crops, such as soybeans.
-These nutritionally-improved GM soybeans contain more oleic acid―an unsaturated fatty acid found in olive oil―and significantly less saturated fatty acids than traditional soybeans.
+These nutritionally improved GM soybeans contain more oleic acid―an unsaturated fatty acid found in olive oil―and significantly fewer saturated fatty acids than traditional soybeans.

 “Feed from Transgenic Plants in Animal Nutrition,” Gerhard Flachowsky, Institute of Animal Nutrition, German Federal Research Institute for Animal Health, Braunschweig, Germany, GMSAFOOD Conference, Vienna, March 2012.